Libungan: Natural resources

 The agricultural land in the municipality is planted with rice, corn and a hundred hectares to the traditional white corn variety.
 Coconut, mango and banana are also planted in the semi-sloping and upland areas.

+The Gross Domestic Product of the Municipality (2022) is 8,299,700,159(PHP).

 Government

 The first mayor of Libungan was Esmeraldo Cedeño who was appointed and served from 1961 to 1964.
-In 1964, Pedro Singayao, Sr. a native from Malitubog who was an agriculturist and was a pensionado, who served as the first-elected mayor from 1964 to 1967.
-He was succeeded by Pacifico Dela Serna who served from 1967 to 1971 as mayor.
-Del Serna was among the early settlers from Cebu.
-He was then followed by his wife, Lucila T. Dela Serna who served as the third-elected mayor.
+The first elected mayor, Pedro Singayao, Sr.—a native from Malitubog working as an agriculturist and pensionado—served from 1964 to 1967.
+He was succeeded by Pacifico Dela Serna who served from 1967 to 1971, who was among the early settlers from Cebu.
+He was followed by his wife, Lucila T. Dela Serna as the third-elected mayor.

 Following the EDSA Revolution, newly installed President Corazon Aquino, appointed lawyer Nestor Q. Quintana as mayor of Libungan replacing Dela Serna.
 He was later replaced by Leliosa Agravante Villanueva and then later by Luden A. Laguting when Quintana ran for mayor in the 1988 election.
 He lost to Manuel T. dela Serna in the elections.
 Joel D. Humabad succeeded dela Serna when he was elected in 1992.
 Humabad was then succeeded by Ronaldo B. Pader after the former served for two terms.
 Pader served for three terms or nine years.
 In 2007, Manuel T. Dela Serna was elected mayor again.
 He is the current mayor and is on his third and last consecutive term.